Section 1: The Dakotas

 Many Dakota villages had gardens where women grew corn, beans, and squash.
 Those villages that were near the buffalo herds of the Plains often added bison hunts to their annual events.
 In the woodlands, the Dakotas hunted deer, and smaller animals such as birds and rabbits to add protein to their diets.

-The Dakota villages that hunted deer in the fall packed their tipis and left for a long hunt.
+Dakota villagers who hunted deer in the fall would pack their tipis and leave the village for a long hunt.
 They went to a place where they had not hunted the previous year.
-The fall hunt lasted until January.
+The fall hunt often lasted until January.

 In early spring, the Dakotas went into the woods to tap maple trees for sap.
 After gathering the sap, they dried it in large birch bark trays until they had small cakes of sugar that could be stored.